theyuunus/theyuunus/README.md

 ###

 # 💫 About Me:
-🔭 I'm currently working as a Frontend Developer<br>🤝 I'm looking to collaborate on Front-end<br>🙌 I’m looking for help with React<br>🌱 I’m currently learning React<br>💬 Ask me about Front-end<br>⚡ Fun fact I'm Really Funny
+🔭 I'm currently working as a Frontend Developer.<br>
+🤝 I'm looking to collaborate on Frontend projects.<br>
+🙌 I’m looking for help with React.<br>
+🌱 I’m currently learning more about React and TypeScript.<br>
+💬 Ask me about front-end development.<br>
+⚡ Fun fact: I'm really funny.

 ###